Mouli Ganguly, Member, Board of Advisors, talks on Industry 4.0, Digital Transformation and more:

 Enterprises must include the market & customer in its product development.
 It is easier to create a digital product.
 One can quickly create a product and launch it and test it as a POC (proof of concept), before scaling up or canning it all together.
 Therefore, the whole product cycle in the market is faster than before.
 Through failure, you learn, Fail fast and fail without incurring a high cost or brand damage and you will innovate with successful offerings.

 I want the latest in…

 Finally comes the cost reduction factor.
 Basically, several things drive digital adoption.
 You grow the experience, generate customers, grow staff loyalty and therefore get more market opportunities.
 You get market opportunities to get new products by reducing the cycle time to market, your process has changed, you change the format quickly.
 And as your cost reduces, you become more productive.
 This sort of drives some of the opportunity.

 Now, what is the big risk that you face while doing so?

 Benefits, use cases & training/change management needs are not clear.
 For instance, when we say I’ll improve the claims processing experience in an insurance company, one needs to clearly articulate what is the use case.
 What is the customer roadmap of the journey?
 How the customer uses the new digitised transformational services that you provide.
 Then one has to map it all the way.
 At each point, you have to state what is different.
 How or where will I be delivering this service and how will the business be using it.
 It is not a technology or process issue.
 Business must very clearly define the benefits they will get.

 Now, how do you do it?

 The last one, which must be designed in terms of the blueprint, is integration.
 Every organisation has a whole lot of legacies.
-Because, nobody is working in vacuum.
+Because nobody is working in a vacuum.
 The new systems have to interwork with the legacy in most cases.
 This becomes a difficult, costly & cumbersome process.